godagu/Horner-s-method-using-RISC-V/readme.md

-This project consists of RISC-V assembly program.
+This project consists of RISC-V assembly program for evaluating polynomials with Horner's scheme.
 Below is the detailed setup for running the program and the tools used for testing.

 ## System Information